 - FPDC – front post double crochet

 First, DC into the first DC of the underlying row. * FPDC into the next stitch.
-DC into the next stitch.* Continue between * * (alternating DB & FPDC) to the end of the row.
-Finally, DC into the last stitch.
-Ch 3.
+DC into the next stitch.* Continue between * * (alternating DC & FPDC) to the end of the row.
+Finally, DC into the top of the first ch3.
+Ch 3, turn.

 * FPDC into the next stitch.
 DC into the next stitch.* Continue between * * (alternating DB & FPDC) to the end of the row.
 Finally, DC into the 3rd stitch of the ch3 turning chain.
 Ch 3.